 Yesterday, I read that thanks to a new federal law, free credit freezes and year-long fraud alerts were available starting September 21.
 All of this (hack, unauthorized pull, and free credit freeze) seemed very coincidental to me.
 Or the Universe was telling me to do something… which I proceeded to do today.

-Initiating a credit freeze with all three credit agencies was not difficult.
+Initiating a credit freeze with all three credit reporting agencies was not difficult.
 I just browsed to each of the agencies’ websites and searched for the term “freeze” until I located their credit freeze tool.
 Below is what to expect when doing a credit freeze at each agency.

 Note: Each credit freeze requires a PIN (Personal Identification Number) to be set.
 Save the PIN because you will need it to unfreeze or temporarily lift the freeze.
 In addition, TransUnion and Equifax will require you to create an online service account with them.